 - learning resources and assessment materials

-- coaching support and assessment through a dedicated coordinator.
+- assessment and support through a dedicated Schools Transitions Advisor

 |Unit||Unit standard title||Level||Credits|